GregBoero/kbn_vis_sql/README.md

 # kbn_vis_sql

-> Kibana plugin that allow us to display data using the Elasticsearch SLQ Query
+> Kibana plugin that allow us to display data using the Elasticsearch SQL Query

 > Available chart type : DataTable
 >